tagsysx/Prism/docs/NETWORK_DESIGN.md

 5. **Antenna Codebook**: $N_{\text{BS}} \times 64D$ learnable embeddings for antenna-specific radiation patterns
 6. **Codebook Management**: Efficient lookup table implementation with gradient flow to all embeddings
 7. **IPE Encoding**: All spatial inputs (positions and viewing directions) are IPE-encoded for better spatial representation learning
+8. **AntNetwork Integration**: Shallow network for directional importance prediction, enabling efficient top-K directional sampling
+9. **Directional Sampling**: Reduces computational complexity from $A \times B$ to $K$ important directions per antenna
+10. **Configurable Resolution**: $A$ and $B$ can be adjusted for different angular resolutions based on application requirements